Liquid UI - Documentation - 5.2 Using SharedMemory Variables with bot

 5.2 Using SharedMemory Variables with bot

-1. Create a new script file and name it 'elogon.sjs'.
-This file will run at logon and will contain the user logon credentials.
-The logon file also loads the file that will contain all the functions used in these examples.
-As described earlier in this document, we have created a file called 'functions.sjs' and placed it in the script directory we specified in the guixt.sjs file.
-Within the elogon file, we are using the WS 'set' command to send a specific username and password to SAP.
-Once these credentials are sent, the actions triggered by the elogon file are complete.
-The example code is as follows.
+1. Create a new script file and name it ‘elogon.sjs’.
+This file will execute upon logon and will contain the user’s login credentials.
+Additionally, this file loads a file containing all the functions used in these examples.
+The file 'functions.sjs' has been created and placed in the script directory specified in the guixt.sjs file, as explained earlier in this document.
+Inside the elogon file, the WS 'set' command is used to send a specific username and password to SAP.
+Once these credentials are sent, the actions carried out by the elogon file are completed.
+The example code is as follows:

 load('C:\\guixt\\functions.sjs');